Cover image for 8 critical usability issues in web design (and how to fix them)

 • Place primary CTAs above the fold so users see your main action without scrolling

-• Replace generic phrases like "Get Started" with specific actions: "Schedule Your UX Audit" or "Download the Guide"
+• Replace vague phrases like "Get started" with specific actions: "Schedule your UX audit" or "Download the guide"

 • Use colors that stand out from your background with minimum 3:1 contrast ratio

-• Size appropriately - Minimum 44×44 pixels on mobile ensures buttons are obviously clickable
+• Size appropriately - Minimum 44x44 pixels on mobile ensures buttons are obviously clickable

 • Differentiate primary vs. secondary actions through size and color hierarchy

-The key principle: Generic CTAs like "Get Started" can actually act as roadblocks when users can't predict what happens next.
-Be explicit about the value and outcome.
+The key principle: generic CTAs like "Get started" can act as roadblocks when users cannot predict what happens next.
+Be explicit about the value and the outcome they are agreeing to.

 Common hierarchy problems: